US natgas futures slide to 3-week low on forecasts for less hot weather

-- That compares with an average for LNG feedgas of 10.2 bcfd so far in August, 10.8 bcfd in July and a record 11.5 bcfd in April

-US natural gas futures slipped to a three-week low on Friday on forecasts for less hot weather and lower cooling demand than previously expected.

-That decline came despite expectations US liquefied natural gas (LNG) exports will rise as Gulf of Mexico plants boost output after finishing maintenance work to meet growing European and Asian demand for the fuel.
-Gas prices in Europe and Asia were almost four times higher than in the United States.
+NEW YORK: US natural gas futures fell to a three-week low on Friday on forecasts for less hot weather and lower cooling demand than previously expected and despite expectations US liquefied natural gas (LNG) exports will rise as Gulf of Mexico plants boost output after finishing maintenance work.

+Demand for US LNG has been growing in Europe and Asia, where gas prices were almost quadruple US prices.

-For the week, the contract was down about 6%, which would be its biggest weekly percentage loss since February, after gaining almost 6% last week.
+For the week, the contract was down about 6%, its biggest weekly percentage loss since February.
+Last week it gained almost 6%.

 In the power market, the Electric Reliability Council of Texas (ERCOT), grid operator for most of the state, projected hot weather next week would push peak demand over the current high for the year of 72,856 megawatts (MW) set on July 26 and the grid's all-time high of 74,820 MW set in August 2019.